moodle-an-hochschulen/moodle-readmetemplate/README.md

 PHP7 Support
 ------------

-Moodle core recommends PHP7 and we are developing and testing it for PHP7 only.
+Since Moodle 3.4 core, PHP7 is mandatory.
+We are developing and testing this plugin for PHP7 only.
-If you are still running this plugin on PHP5, please think about upgrading to PHP7.

 Copyright